OUR DIVERSE ARCHITECTURE IS

 Facade Improvement Grants

 A stroll down Washington’s historic Main Street and Central Business District provides a visual tour of the evolution of American architecture, with preserved examples of Georgian, Italianate, Queen Anne, Beaux-Arts, Colonial Revival, and Art Deco styles.
-As time marched on, our building facades started to show the natural signs of wear.
+As time marched on, our building facades started to show natural signs of wear.
 Beginning in 2018, grants made through the Facade Improvement Program have helped dozens of businesses improve their exterior presence and structure.

 250 S. Main Street